davideproment/covid-19-analysis/README.md

 ![Cumulative and daily deaths by England macro-area at 2020-04-08](./england_regions_COVID_prediction_day_2020-04-08.png)

+**Note** (from NHS England dataset): interpretation of the figures should take into account the fact that totals by date of death, particularly for recent prior days, are likely to be updated in future releases.
+For example as deaths are confirmed as testing positive for Covid-19, as more post-mortem tests are processed and data from them are validated.
+Any changes are made clear in the daily files.

 ## Data files
 [covid-19-totals-england-region.csv](./covid-19-totals-england-region.csv): daily deaths by regions of England, parsed from [https://www.england.nhs.uk/statistics/statistical-work-areas/covid-19-daily-deaths/](https://www.england.nhs.uk/statistics/statistical-work-areas/covid-19-daily-deaths/).